WURacing/firmware/README.md

 - x
 - README.md, INSTALL.md, HOW-TO-RUN.md

-See the respective readme's for each section for specific information of each section.
+See the respective folder's readme for specific information of each section.